-The squid species complex is part of the Other species FMP category.
-Historically, GOA squids have been managed along with sharks, sculpins, and octopi under an aggregate gulfwide TAC established annually as <=5% of the sum of all target species TACs.
-Beginning in 2008, an aggregate TAC for the Other Species complex will be set according to individual OFL and ABC recommendations for each species group.
-Since 2003 the NMFS Alaska Regional Office (AKRO) has reported total squid catch, with no reporting by species.
-Prior to 2003, catch of squids was not been reported separately from the Other species category, but observer species composition sampling was used to estimate catches of each Other species component (see below).
-In general, catch of GOA Other Species has not exceeded TAC over the course of the domestic fishery (Table 1).
+The squid species complex is part of the Other Species FMP category.
+Historically, GOA squids were managed along with sharks, sculpins, and octopuses under an aggregate gulfwide TAC established annually as \leq 5% of the sum of all target species TACs.
+Beginning in 2008, aggregate ABCs and OFLs for the Other Species complex have been set by summing the individual OFL and ABC recommendations for each species group.
+The 2008 assessment was the first one to be used in setting the Other Species TAC (Ormseth and Gaichas 2008).
+Since 2003, the NMFS Alaska Regional Office (AKRO) has reported total squid catch, without breaking down the squid catch by species.
+Prior to 2003, catch of squids was not reported separately from the Other Species category, but observer species composition sampling was used to estimate catches of each Other Species component (see below).
+Catch of GOA Other Species has never exceeded TAC over the course of the domestic fishery (Table 2).